PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 ## Catch the intruder
 - mission briefly mentioned in design doc `Story 3.3 draft`
 - given by _Gor-Na-Tot_ to a _Templar_ candidate
+- `The player is assigned to guard tower at night.
+As soon as he takes his post, a figure tries to enter the camp unseen, right in front of the player.
+The player has to catch the intruder.
+The problem is that he is alone.
+All the other guards seem to have disappeared from view.
+In retrospect, the whole thing turns out to be a test.`